 There are two basic ways to bring your DTI ratio down, and they’re pretty obvious—either increase your gross monthly income or lower your monthly debts.

 Using our example above, let’s say you pay off your car loan, thus eliminating that $200 monthly payment.
 Such a move would lower your DTI to 40%, which places you in a little better shape.
-If you have high-interest rate credit cards, you could also pay those balances down—or transfer your card balances to a card with a lower interest rate to reduce your monthly debt payment.
+If you have high-interest rate credit cards, you could also pay those balances down before you begin your mortgage application process—or transfer your card balances to a card with a lower interest rate to reduce your monthly debt payment.

 You could also increase your gross monthly income by switching to a higher paying job.
 However, lenders like to see a history of consistent income from borrowers.
 For this reason, changing jobs too soon before applying for a mortgage or after you’ve applied is not a good idea.
 You might also consider getting a part-time job to supplement your income, but know that your lender may not be able to consider that extra income from your part time job without having a history of receiving it for 2 or more years